 A formal process involving lots of paperwork is required.

 Whether your remains end up being repatriated or buried or cremated in France, current costs range from about $5,200 to $7,000 or more.

-If you're like most people, you most likely don't already have insurance to pay for repatriation of your remains - but fortunately this coverage is usually bundled with other travel medical insurance.
+If you're like most people, you most likely don't already have insurance to pay for repatriation of your remains - but fortunately repatriation coverage is usually bundled with other travel medical insurance.

 Your body will be buried in an unmarked grave, probably in a Paris suburb or banlieue, for five years in case anyone comes forward to claim your remains and pay the fees.

 If no one steps forward to do this, your remains will eventually be cremated and your ashes buried.

 And no, probably not in Paris.
 You will most likely still be somewhere outside of the city - not quite what Wilde had in mind for a final reward.